ebu/ebu-tt-live-toolkit/docs/source/overview.rst

 User input forwarder
 --------------------
 This script mimics a distribution node.
 It listens to documents coming from the User Input Producer on ``ws://127.0.0.1:9001`` and forwards them to any consumer listening on ``ws://127.0.0.1:9000``.
 Like the Simple Producer, it can also save the documents it receives to the file system.
-First, run it with the ``--folder-export`` parameter like this: ``ebu-user-input-forwarder --folder-export myFolder``.
+First, run it with the ``--folder-export`` argument: ``ebu-user-input-forwarder --folder-export myFolder``.
 Then launch the User Input Producer and connect.
 The sequence will be saved to ``myFolder`` along with the manifest file.

 .. toctree::
     nodes_and_carriage_mechanisms